Try these 12 easy steps, sure to help you transition back into the workforce after a career break.

 - Here’s a good Forbes post on how to write a cover letter if you need one.

 It’s key to getting a job these days and should represent the best of you.
-Use Twitter, Tumblr, LinkedIn, Pinterest, Instagram — whatever medium suits you best — to show that you are thinking about the industry you care about.
+Use Facebook, Twitter, LinkedIn, Pinterest, Instagram — whatever medium suits you best — to show that you are thinking about the industry you care about.
 Tweeting and blogging are a great force-function for something else you should do, which is to refresh yourself on what’s happening in your industry.
-Read everything you can get you eyes on.
+You may also want to clean up your social accounts — use this tool.

-Are you familiar with Slack, Trello, Basecamp, Asana, Slideshare, Vine, Google Docs/Drive/Office 365, Dropbox, how companies are using social media to manage customer service in real time, the shift to mobile advertising, etc.?
-If not, take the time to Google each and understand them.
+Are you familiar with popular communication tools used in corporate America?
+Slack, Trello, Google Docs/Drive, Microsoft Office 365, Dropbox, Box, Salesforce, Skype, just to name a few… If not, take the time to Google each and understand them.

 Our career coaches offer a lot of advice in their posts that you can work with, but be sure to practice out loud with a friend or family member.
 You may also need to prepare for a video interview and to make sure you have the necessary tools and a good set up that presents you well.